Girl Scouts was founded in 1912 by Juliette Gordon Low. We are the largest girl-serving organization in the United States.

 • Virtually every female astronaut who has flown in space was a Girl Scout.

-We have more than 60 talented, full-time employees, with an operating budget of $5 million.
-We are headquartered in Wichita, KS with offices in Emporia, Garden City, Hays and Salina.
+We have more than 60 talented, full-time employees and an operating budget of $5 million.
+We are headquartered in Wichita, Kansas, with offices in Emporia, Garden City, Hays and Salina.

 The Girl Scout Leadership Experience engages girls in discovering self, connecting with others, and taking action to make the world a better place.
 All Girl Scout experiences are tied to one or more of the 15 national leadership outcomes categorized under three keys to leadership.